Skip Navigation

 Annotation: The Association of Professional Piercers (APP) is an international non-profit association dedicated to the dissemination of health and safety information related to body piercing to piercers, health professionals, and the general public.
 The APP Web site contains facts about body piercing and information on piercing care, troubleshooting, finding an APP member, and choosing a piercing professional.
 The APP produces educational materials, including manuals, posters, and brochures; publishes the journal, The Point, which features letters from readers and information on technique, after care, new products, jewelry, legislation, business news, and classifieds; and hosts an annual conference.

-Keywords: Hygiene, Oral health, Body piercing, Professional societies
+Keywords: Body piercing, Hygiene, Oral health, Professional societies

 Dental Lifeline Network

 Annotation: The Dental Lifeline Network (formerly the National Foundation of Dentistry for the Handicapped), an affiliate of the American Dental Association, works to arrange comprehensive oral health care for individuals with special needs through a national network of direct service programs involving volunteer dentists and laboratories.
 Programs include Donated Dental Services, Bridge/Campaign of Concern, and HouseCalls.
-The network publishes Dental Lifeline Network News and collaborates with dental suppliers to offer DentaCheques, a revenue-generating coupon book for dentists.

 Keywords: Dental care, Dental hygiene, Older adults, Oral health, Special health care needs